JaimeObregon/ladonacion/README.md

 and complex build processes.

 The _Who is who_ dynamic graph is built upon Mike Bostock's excelent [D3](https://d3js.org) charting library.
-The rest of the site if manually crafted.
+The rest of the site is manually crafted.

 # Deployment